On chordality of the power graph of finite groups: Simple groups

-\begin{proof} First suppose $q=2^n$ such that $n >2$. \\ If $q$ is an odd power of $2$ then $3$ does not divides $q-1$ , on the other hand if $q$ is an even power of $2$ then $q-1$ is never be of the form $3^{s}$ (by the the solution of Catalan's equation) and so there must exist a large prime divisor.\\ Taking an element $\alpha$ from the multiplicative group of $GF(q)$ of order is a prime $p>3$.
-Now consider two elements of $ SL(3,q)$, say $h$ and $k$ respectively, as $h= $ and $k= .$
+\begin{proof} First, suppose that $q=2^n$ where $n >2$.
+If $q$ is an odd power of $2$, then $3$ does not divide $q-1$; on the other hand, if $q$ is an even power of $2$, then $q-1$ is not a power of 3 (according to the solution of Catalan's conjecture).
+Hence, $q-1$ has a prime divisor greater than 3.

+Let $\alpha$ be an {element of} the multiplicative group of $GF(q)$ of order $p>3$, where $p$ is a prime.
+Now, consider the elements